Get Involved in the Campaign to Restore Newark Wetlands

 Flooding

-I am concerned that Newark is highly exposed to flooding caused by sea level rise, groundwater rise and extreme storms.
-By developing this property, the city will be forfeiting a big opportunity to increase our resilience to flooding.
-Restoring this area to a wetland will allow it to absorb water and serve as a natural buffer from flooding for communities that I care about.
+I am concerned about flooding in Newark.
+By developing this property, the city will be forfeiting a big opportunity to increase our resilience to flooding from the Bay, because restoring this area to wetland would allow us to enhance a natural buffer from flooding.
+Adding development in this area instead only adds to our vulnerabilities and costs over time.

 Wetlands

-Over the past century, approximately 90% of San Francisco Bay’s tidal wetlands have been filled or diked off for development and other purposes.
-To restore the health of the Bay, over 100 scientists established a regional goal of protecting and restoring 100,000 acres of wetlands around the Bay because wetlands act as the nurseries for the Bay and are one of the most biodiverse habitats on the planet.
-Restoring Area 4 is a great opportunity for our city to be a leader in contributing to this goal.
+Over the past century, 90% of San Francisco Bay’s tidal wetlands have been filled or diked off for development and other purposes.
+To restore the health of the Bay, over 100 scientists established a regional goal of protecting and restoring 100,000 acres of wetlands around the Bay.
+Wetlands act as aquatic nurseries and are one of the most biodiverse habitats on the planet.
+Restoring Area 4 to wetlands is a great opportunity for our city to be a leader in contributing to this goal.

 Learn more →